michelleyoon-sy/skin-cancer-diagnosis-prediction/README.md

 # skin-cancer-diagnosis-prediction

 This project focuses on predicting skin cancer status (Benign vs. Malignant) using statistical learning and machine learning methods.
-Developed as part of the *STATS 101C: Introduction to Statistical Models and Data Mining* course, our team achieved 4th Place in the Kaggle competition with a final predictive accuracy of 0.60750.
+Developed as part of the *STATS 101C: Introduction to Statistical Models and Data Mining* course at UCLA, our team achieved 4th Place in the Kaggle competition with a final predictive accuracy of 0.60750.

 ## Overview